chinmayakumardas/NeuraBot/README.md

 # NeuraBot

-NeuraBot is an AI-powered chatbot application similar to ChatGPT, leveraging the Gemini API to provide intelligent responses based on user prompts.
+NeuraBot is an AI-powered chatbot application similar to Gemini, leveraging the Gemini API to provide intelligent responses based on user prompts.
 Built with React.js, NeuraBot offers a seamless and interactive user experience for engaging in natural language conversations.

 ## Features